-Head over to Buzzsumo, then using the “Most Shared” content research option, type in the search term that you’re looking to use to optimize a particular piece of content.
+Head over to BuzzSumo, then using the “Content Analyzer” content research option, type in the search term that you’re looking to use to optimize a particular piece of content.
 Depending on the query, you may be supplied with a lot of results.

 The best thing to do next is to sort by Twitter shares.
 This will allow you to see which piece of content has been shared the most.
 Then click on “View Sharers”:

 You can now see the Twitter handles of the individuals or companies that have shared this particular article:

 From there you’ll be able to view the profiles of each person, or company, who has shared this content

 Pro Tip: Limit the amount of profiles you use as you can spend hours or days on this part.
 To get started, begin with 3 to 5 profiles.